 - “No” or “Can’t.”
 Teach employees to offer alternatives: “What we can offer is…” Or: “What I can do for you is…” Or: “Yes, for a slight charge.”

 - “It’s our policy.”
 Yeah, and it’s the guest’s policy not to return when treated in this manner.

 Server Training – Record Your Role Plays

 To help your staff move from service to hospitality, role play various interactions position by position.
-Consider recording the exchanges on a camcorder or phone, shooting from the point of view of the role-playing guests.
+Consider recording the exchanges on a phone, shooting from the point of view of the role-playing guests.
 This will allow servers or hosts to see what they look like through the eyes of those they’re serving.
 When this is done, typical employee responses heard are: “I didn’t know I sounded like that.”
 “Wow!
 Look how I’m holding my arms, I look mad.”
 “Do I really sound like that?”
 “The second way sounds much more friendly.”
 And so on.
 If a picture is worth 1,000 words, video is worth 10,000.

 Restaurant Service and Sales Training